revanthstrakz/rahulpnath/content/blog/windows-phone-series-preloading-content.markdown

 ![preloaded content Visual studio](../images/preloaded_content_Visual_studio.png)

 For this we would need to tweek the project file, to tell it that whatever is under MyPreloadedContent should be treated as ‘Content’.
 Edit the csproj file from notepad or any other text editor that you use([Notepad++](http://notepad-plus-plus.org/) is my personal favorite).
-Scroll down to wherever the other Content files are specified, like “<Content Include="ApplicationIcon.png">” for example.
+Scroll down to wherever the other Content files are specified, like `<Content Include="ApplicationIcon.png">` for example.
 Add in the below line to make all the content put into that folder to be treated as Content, and save the csproj file.

     <strong><span style="font-size:large;"><Content Include="MyPreloadedContent**" /></span></strong>